SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 ## Install MYSQL and MYSQL client with Homebrew, Run Client Locally:

-# Install Homebrew:
+### Install Homebrew:

 If you don't already have Homebrew, why not?
+Anyway, enter:
+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 If you do, beware the automatic updates, they always seem to break something.
 Anyway, enter:

-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+`brew -update`

+It may also be a good idea to run the doctor and fix anything important:
+`brew -doctor`

-# Install MySQL 5.7 and Client with Homebrew:
+### Install MySQL 5.7 and Client with Homebrew:

 Check the standard MySQL 5.7 distribution is available as a stable build..
 The latest version of MySQL is 8 - as a result we will need to append a tag to the default package key: